 Click here for ways that you can encourage the Government and your Member of Parliament to take immediate action.

-The proposed changes to the Employment Insurance Program would accommodate a bereavement leave that would provide income support for 12 to 15 weeks for parents grieving the loss of an infant child.
+Thanks to all your hard work supporting Motion 110, the Human Resources Committee passed a report on the loss of an infant child and the impact on families.
+It made seven recommendations, including proposed changes to the Employment Insurance Program which would accommodate a bereavement leave that would provide income support for 12 to 15 weeks for parents grieving the loss of an infant child.

 Blake Richards, Member of Parliament for Banff-Airdrie

 - Emailing your Member of Parliament asking them when action will be taken on the Human Resources Report Recommendations.

 - Seek a meeting with your Member of Parliament and any Liberals Members of Parliament in your surrounding area.
 You can find the contact information of your Member of Parliament at this website.

 Other Useful links